-also know as 3D Eyebrow Embroidery is a breakthrough new treatment taking America by storm.
+also known as 3D Eyebrow Embroidery is a breakthrough new treatment taking America by storm

 Microblading has a lot of aliases’: